 Burrs

-38mm Specially rewarded Nerost Black Steel
+38mm Specially treated Nerost Black Steel

 My Observations

-I’m a drummer, as I pointed out earlier, and I play guitar (badly), I type a lot, obviously, and I used to do kickboxing too, I think it all got a little too much for my wrists.
+I’m a drummer, as I mentioned earlier, and I play guitar (badly), I type a lot, obviously, and I used to do kickboxing too, I think it all got a little too much for my wrists.
 They’re not too bad these days but I do have to watch it, I feel the RSI starting to flare up again occasionally.

 Aeropress Review